Class 9 English ‘A Legend of the Northland’ Phoebe Cary (1)

 Tone:

 The tone of ‘A Legend of the Northland’ by Phoebe Cary is didactic and moralistic.
-The poem is written in a way that seeks to instruct or impart a lesson to the reader.
-The tone becomes increasingly stern as it condemns the selfish actions of the woman in the story.
-Saint Peter’s frustration and the subsequent transformation of the woman into a woodpecker suggest a moral consequence for her lack of generosity.
+The poem is written to instruct or impart a lesson to the reader.
+The tone grows increasingly stern as it condemns the woman’s selfish actions in the story.
+Saint Peter’s frustration and the woman’s subsequent transformation into a woodpecker suggest a moral consequence for her lack of generosity.

-The tone has a sense of warning and reprimand, emphasising the negative consequences of selfishness.
-The didactic tone is reinforced by storytelling, creating a fable-like quality to the poem.
+The tone conveys a warning and reprimand, emphasising the negative consequences of selfishness.
+The didactic tone is reinforced by storytelling, giving the poem a fable-like quality.
 In short, the tone is moralising, intending to convey a lesson about the importance of selflessness and generosity in human behaviour.

 Type and Structure “A Legend of the Northland”

-• Narrative Structure: A ballad is a form of poetry that tells a story, and this poem follows a clear narrative structure.
+• Narrative Structure: A ballad is a poetic form that tells a story, and this poem follows a clear narrative arc.
 It begins with a setting in the Northland, introduces characters, presents a conflict, and concludes with a resolution or moral lesson.
 The storyline is central to the poem’s structure.

 • Rhythm and Meter: Ballads typically have a distinctive rhythm and meter.
 In this poem, a consistent rhythm is created by using regular meter and rhyme.
 The regular beat and rhyme contribute to the poem’s musical and storytelling quality, characteristic of ballads.